 - In 2011, Eliza Ramirez, from cohort 3, was honored with the Golden Apple Award for Teaching Excellence.

 - In 2010, UChicago UTEP was awarded an $11.6 million grant by the DOE to refine and expand.
 By the last year of the grant, UChicago UTEP will be supporting approximately 300 teachers a year.
 This expansion represents a significant contribution to the teaching force of Chicago Public Schools.

 The University of Chicago Charter School

-- The Charter School has a 78 percent college-enrollment rate compared to 60 percent in Chicago Public Schools.
+- UChicago Charter has a 75+ percent college-enrollment rate compared to 60 percent in Chicago Public Schools.

 - To date, three Woodlawn Campus students have been selected to receive Posse Scholarships, reserved for students who possess extraordinary academic and leadership potential.

 - In 2011, the Woodlawn Campus had its first Gates Millennium Scholar, a scholarship that provides full financial support for students’ post-secondary education.